-First, the Exchange proposes to adopt a definition of "Customer," to make clear that this term has the same definition as Priority Customer in Rule 100(a)(37A).
-Although other portions of the Exchange's rules address the capacity of market participants, including customers, the proposed definition is consistent with such rules and the Exchange believes it is important for all options exchanges to have the same definition of Customer in the context of nullifying and adjusting trades in order to have harmonized rules.
-As set forth in detail below, orders on behalf of a Customer are in many cases treated differently than non-Customer orders in light of the fact that Customers are not necessarily immersed in the day-to-day trading of the markets, are less likely to be watching trading activity in a particular option throughout the day, and may have limited funds in their trading accounts.
+First, the Exchange proposes to adopt a definition of "Customer," for purposes of the new Rule as a Priority Customer5 to make clear that this term would not include any broker-dealer or non-Priority Customer.
+Although other portions of the Exchange's rules address the various categories of market participants, including Customers, the proposed definition is consistent with such rules and the Exchange believes it is important for all options exchanges to have the same definition of Customer in the context of nullifying and adjusting trades in order to have harmonized rules.
+As set forth in detail below, orders on behalf of a Customer6 are in many cases treated differently than non-Customer orders in light of the fact that Customers are not necessarily immersed in the day-to-day trading of the markets, are less likely to be watching trading activity in a particular option throughout the day, and may have limited funds in their trading accounts.